Table of Contents

 Strike Movement Interval 3: Although the Interval 3's are Strike Movement's best shoes yet, they are not as durable as our top picks and in most people that we polled are simply not a good-looking shoe.
 The appearance ofa shoe should be secondary to performance, but the looks of the Strike Movement's have kept many we talked to from even giving them a chance.
 We will say that the Interval 3's are an outstanding performer, but not more so than our other picks.

-After researching over 100 weight benches, using over 50 of them, and legitimately testing 23 of them, we've determined that the Rep Fitness FB-5000 Competition Flat Bench is the best flat utility bench for most people and the Rep Fitness AB-5200 Adjustable Bench is the best adjustable bench for most people.
-It is rare for the same company to take two of the top spots, but these are the best value benches currently available for those training in a home gym.
+After researching over 100 weight benches, using over 50 of them, and legitimately testing 23 of them for bench press, dumbbell work, and other movements, we've determined that the Rep Fitness FB-5000 Competition Flat Bench is the best flat utility bench for most people and the Rep Fitness AB-5200 Adjustable Bench is the best adjustable bench for most people.
+It is rare for the same company to take two of the top spots, but these are the best weight benches for 2020 on a value basis for those training in a home gym.
 Read More